 Section I - SC 1,2: Establish emission limits for Nitrogen Oxides (NOx).
 NOx emissions are limited to 32.1 tons/year using an emission factor of 0.2 lb/gallon fuel (ROP requires this emission factor to be used for emission calculations).
 The facility is in compliance with these emission limits based on the records I reviewed.
-NOx emissions were reported at 28.6 tons for all of 2019.
+NOx emissions were highest during the 12-month period ending in May 2021 at 24.2 tons.
 During the most recent stack test, NOx emissions were reported at 0.0012 lb/gallon.
 The maximum NOx lb/gallon limit from the permit is used for emission calculations, which is acceptable since the stack test values are even less than the permit limit.

 Section I - SC 3,4: Establish emission limits for Carbon Monoxide (CO).
 CO emissions are limited to 501 tons/year with an emission factor of 3.12 lb CO/gallon fuel (ROP requires this emission factor to be used for emission calculations).
 The facility is in compliance with these emission limits based on the records I reviewed.
-CO emissions were reported at 445.5 tons for all of 2019.
+CO emissions were reported highest during the 12-month period ending in May 2021 at 377 tons.
 During the most recent stack test, CO emissions were reported at 0.030 lb/gallon.

 Section I - SC 5,6: Establish emission limits for Volatile Organic Compounds (VOC).
 VOC emissions are limited to 25.7 tons per year with an emission factor of 0.16 lb/gallon fuel (ROP requires this emission factor to be used for emission calculations).
 The facility is in compliance with these emission limits based on the records I reviewed.
-VOC emissions were reported at 22.8 tons for all of 2019.
+VOC emissions were reported highest during the 12-month period ending in May 2021 at 19.3 tons.
 During the most recent stack test, VOC emissions were reported at 0.030 lb/gallon.

 Section I - SC 7: Limits Lead emissions to 0.37 tons/year.
 The facility is in compliance with this emission limit based on the records I reviewed.
-Lead emissions were reported at 0.006 tons for all of 2019.
-The highest reported lead emissions since January 2019 were in the 12-month period ending in September 2019 at 0.02 tons.
+Lead emissions were reported highest during the 12-month period ending in May 2021 at 0.02 tons.

 Section II - SC 1,2,3: Establish material limits for fuels.
-Unleaded fuel use in FG-CNTRLDCELLS is limited to 320,952 gallons/year or 2,362 gallons/day.
+Unleaded fuel use in FG-UNCNTRLDCELLS is limited to 320,952 gallons/year and 2,362 gallons/day.
 Leaded gasoline emissions are limited to 95,000 gallons/year for both FG-CNTRLDCELLS and FG-UNCNTRLDCELLS.
 The facility is in compliance with these material usage limits based on the records I reviewed.
-Unleaded fuel usage is reported at 285,568 gallons for all of 2019.
-Facility reported that no leaded fuel was used since January 2019.
+Unleaded fuel usage is reported highest during the 12-month period ending in May 2021 at 241,640 gallons.
+Facility reported that no leaded fuel was in the period reviewed.

 Daily unleaded gasoline usage is reported as an average.
-The total gallons used per month is divided by the number of days the test cell operated to get an average daily usage for each test cell.
+The total gallons used per month in each test cell is divided by the number of days that test cell operated to get an average daily usage for each test cell.
 The averages for each test cell are added together to obtain the total average daily usage.
-Average daily fuel use is reported between 990 gallons on the low end up to 1207 gallons on the high end of usage.
+Average daily fuel use is reported between 667 gallons and 1112 gallons.